- "Laser regenerates teeth" and Traumatic Brain Injury trial results

 - Australia: Melbourne, Sydney

-- Conferences: 1 in France, 3 in USA
+- Conferences: 3 in USA

 - Rant and praise - My United Nations Video and more Class IV misinformation